itenium-be/blog-posts/_drafts/regex/2018-03-27-regex-introduction.md

 Even with this seemingly limited applicability - if you don't want to shoot yourself in the foot that is - Regexes are still a very useful tool as they can be used in many one time actions.
 - Find in (all project) files in your IDE
-- Quickly find the interesting stuff in big files (think logs, data dumps etc)
+- Quickly find the interesting stuff in big files (think logs, data dumps, csvs, etc)
 - Convert data that came from A to what B likes
 - Many a CLI tool or its parameters understand regex